brockmwilson/brockmwilson.github.io/_pages/about.md

   - /about.html
 ---

-I am a fourth year Ph.D. student at the University of Oregon.
-My research interests are in labor, health and behavioral economics.
-More recent research has been on pensions and labor outcomes; selection into motorcycling; and wildfire.
+I am an economics Ph.D. candidate at the University of Oregon.
+My research interests are in labor economics, behavioral economics and econometrics.
+More recent research has been on pensions and labor outcomes; understanding the impact of affirmative action for disabilities; and the impact of retaliation law on firm dynamics.

 More generally, my research interests involve these questions:

+  - How can we improve labor markets?

   - What drives differences in labor outcomes?

-  - What factors into an individual's decision to work?

-  - How can we improve labor markets?
+  - Where are labor policies effective?

-I aim to answer these questions using standard empirical methods however some questions require a theoretical approach to understand.
+I aim to answer these questions using empirical methods however I also employ theoretical models to better understand real world phenomena.

+Research interests outside of this include: selection into motorcycling, wildfires, political regimes.

 Outside of academia, you can find me cooking, camping, traveling, or writing fiction.